omkarkalamkar/jdk-1041/docs/src/knowledge_base/commands/commands.rst

 TMC Commands Workflow
 =====================

-This section specifies the TMC commands and changes done in interfaces for LOW telescope.
+This section specifies the TMC commands and changes done in interfaces for LOW and MID telescope.

 .. toctree::
    :maxdepth: 1